vsieplus/typechart-studio-wiki/README.md

 # typechart-studio-wiki
-Temporary wiki for Typechart Studio
+This repository temporarily houses the github wiki for Typechart Studio.